 One addition to the museum that helped families extend their learning experiences is infoZone.
 Opened in December 2000, InfoZone is a cooperative venture between the museum and the Indianapolis Public Library system.
 It was the nation’s first—and today remains the only—full-service public library branch inside a museum.
 The museum and the Indianapolis Public Library conducted joint fundraising to establish a $3.6 million operating endowment for InfoZone.

-He reorganized the museum to streamline its operations and make better use of the staff’s talents and skills, and spearheaded the two largest capital campaigns in museum history.
+He reorganized the museum to streamline its operations and make better use of the staff’s talents and skills, and spearheaded the three largest capital campaigns in museum history.
 The first was a $57-million effort that led to the creation of Dinosphere: Now You’re in Their World®, as well as a new parking garage, elevated walkway, expanded storage for the permanent collection, expanded dining facilities, and improvements to the surrounding neighborhood.
-The second, $74-million campaign resulted in a new Welcome Center, with an extension of the elevated walkway inside the building, a new off-street passenger drop-off area, an expanded permanent space for the Guild’s annual Haunted House, expansion and renovation of the Mildred Compton School Services wing, and new permanent exhibits including Fireworks of Glass, The Power of Children: Making a Difference®, Take Me There: Egypt®, National Geographic Treasures of the Earth, and Take Me There:® China.
+The second, $74-million campaign resulted in a new Welcome Center, with an extension of the elevated walkway inside the building, a new off-street passenger drop-off area, an expanded permanent space for the Guild’s annual Haunted House, expansion and renovation of the Mildred Compton School Services wing, and new permanent exhibits including Fireworks of Glass, The Power of Children: Making a Difference®, Take Me There: Egypt®, and National Geographic Treasures of the Earth.

 In addition to developing several traveling exhibits that have toured (and in many cases, continue to tour) North America, the museum has broadened its international reach, forming partnerships with other institutions in Egypt, China, Jordan, The Netherlands, and Canada.
 It has developed exhibits in cooperation with the National Geographic Society, Nickelodeon, Mattel, Inc., HIT Entertainment, LEGO Systems, Inc., and Egypt’s Supreme Council of Antiquities.
 The museum’s relationship with the latter, for example, led to it being one of the very few U.S. venues to host the 2009 exhibit Tutankhamun: The Golden King and the Great Pharoahs, which featured some artifacts that had never before been displayed in the United States.
 In 2014, The Children's Museum of Indianapolis was the only place to see China's famous Terra Cotta Warriors as the museum developed and presented Terra Cotta Warriors: The Emperor's Painted Army, directly from China's Shaanxi Province—an exhibit made possible through the museum's partnerships with the Shaanxi Provincial Cultural Relics Bureau and the Shaanxi Cultural Heritage Promotion Center.